 From the parking lot, we headed north along the highway before turning east on Liberty Spring Trail.
 Soon we came to the junction with Flume Slide Trail, which we took.

 The hike was pleasant at first, a typical White Mountain forest walk, but the last section was very challenging – very steep granite face, quite wet and slippery.
 Holding onto narrow, wet handholds with long drops below – quite nerve wracking.

 Here are two photos from the climb: one at lunch, the other at the top (these two images courtesy of Eric Smith):

-That’s Mt Liberty on the right side of the photo – more about that in my next blog.
+But we got there: I’m at the top of Flume here; that’s Mt Liberty on the right side of the photo – more about that in my next blog.

 I was happy to have that walking stick, though an ice-axe would have been better!
 Not that there was any ice or snow, but holding on to rock with the pick end of an ice-axe would have been very helpful and comforting!

 I climbed Mt Flume again, three years later.
 For a short description of that climb, skipping my description how we built a windmill for San Rafael, click here.